belhidalgo/OOP-backup/2_rpg/README.md

 - A healer that heals the `Player`.
 - A trader that gives the `Player` an item (potentially in exchange for money).
-- A wizard that buffs the `Player` and permanently increases their damage.
+- A wizard that buffs the `Player` and permanently increases their strength.

 Note that, since `NPC` is now abstract, we no longer have to give a specific implementation of `interact()` and `inspect()` in `NPC`.
 The details of these methods are specific to the classes that extend from `NPC` and should therefore be implemented in those specific subclasses.